-Quick Formulas allow users to quickly build mathematical and statistical logic on the selected items a single step.
-The formula options exposed in the 'quick' menus is directed a the typical listing of functions users often need and are driven by the type of members selected (dates, measures, normal hierarchy elements etc) and the number of elements selected (one, two or more).
+Quick Formulas allow users to quickly build mathematical and statistical logic on the selected items in a single step.
+The formula options exposed in the 'quick' menus are directed at the typical listing of functions users often need, and are driven by the type of members selected (dates, measures, normal hierarchy elements etc) and the number of elements selected (one, two or more).
 All quick formulas can be fully customized and edited using the Formulate tools - which allow the user to construct ANY type of mathematical operation possible within the given data model and language (PQL for SQL data sources and MDX for others).

 Note: All quick formulas built directly in Discover are initially built as one-of, report specific items.
 However, they can be promoted a sharable item.
 See here for more.

 The heuristic engine in Pyramid changes the types of quick formulas available based on what is selected.
-The selections can be made from both the element trees or directly from visuals.
+The selections can be made from the element trees, or directly from visuals.

-Note: The type of date functions exposed will change based on the hierarchy type.
-So The options for quarters is different to those for months or actual dates.
+Note: The type of date functions exposed changes based on the hierarchy type.
+Therefore, the options for quarters are different to those for months or actual dates.

 Note: Two extra functions are available for MDX data sources (like MS OLAP, Tabular and SAP BW): Parallel Period and Periods to Date

 These methods are designed to produce hierarchical logic on element from regular, multilevel hierarchies only.
 For example Percentage of Parent.

 These methods offer basic math operations using the two selected elements or measures.
 This includes Addition, Percentage Variance and Ratio.

 Note: The custom measure calculation will be applied according to the order in which the items are selected.
 For example, to subtract Returns from Quantity, be sure to select Quantity first, and then Returns.